MichaIng/DietPi-Docs/docs/software/media.md

     source = librespot:///usr/bin/librespot?name=mySpotify&devicename=SnapcastSpotify&disable_audio_cache=true
     ```

-=== "Using AirPlay (Shairport Sync) as an input
+=== "Using AirPlay (Shairport Sync) as an input"

-    First install shairport-sync.
+    First install `shairport-sync`.

-    Then (at the moment - see: <https://github.com/MichaIng/DietPi/issues/4470>) we need to replace the Shairport Sync binary with one that supports stdout.
+    Then (at the moment - see: <https://github.com/MichaIng/DietPi/issues/4470>) we need to replace the Shairport Sync binary with one that supports `stdout`.
 To do this we need to compile a new binary - you will find details here:
     <https://github.com/mikebrady/shairport-sync/blob/master/INSTALL.md#build-and-install>

     You need to use this line when configuring instead of the line from the docs: